Gargi Banerjee

-Gargi Banerjee (born 20 July 1961 in Calcutta, India) is a former Test and One Day International cricketer who represented India.
-She made her international debut at the age of 16 at the Eden Gardens in a World Cup match against England and played for West Bengal in India's domestic league prior to her international appearance.
+Gargi Banerjee (born 20 July 1961) is a former Test and One Day International cricketer who represented India.
+She made her international debut at the age of 16 at the Eden Gardens in a match against England in the 1978 World Cup and played for West Bengal in India's domestic league prior to her international appearance.

 Early Days

 A mischievous girl and an avid sports lover, during her days at YWCA (Young Women Christian Association), she played badminton, basketball and football.
 A cricket novice, Gargi enrolled for the cricket trial at YWCA and got selected to join the cricket coaching camp in 1976.
 Her supportive family never restricted her from playing any sports.
-Despite cricket being considered as ‘a gentle men game’, Gargi's brother encouraged her throughout.
+Despite cricket being considered as a gentle 'man's game’, Gargi's brother encouraged her throughout.
 She was drafted in to the Bengal side and in 2 years she made the jump to the national team for the 1978 World Cup.